nickmvincent/DataLeverageRoundup/readme.md

 ### Images
 - [LowKey](https://lowkey.umiacs.umd.edu/) - "Prevent your images from
 being used to track you."
-  -Upload your images to get a perturbed copy.
+  - Upload your images to get a perturbed copy.
 - [adversarial.io](https://adversarial.io/about/) - "easy-to-use webapp for altering image material, in order to make it machine-unreadable. "
 - [Fawkes](https://sandlab.cs.uchicago.edu/fawkes/) - "Image 'Cloaking' for Personal Privacy"